slackapi/python-slack-sdk/tutorial/README.md

 ## Coming up next
 - Add tests to your app.
-- When you send the app a message that says "start" it restarts the onboarding.
 - Add starring a message as an onboarding task.
 - Run this app on [Glitch](https://glitch.com/).
 - Creating a Slack "MessageBuilder" object.
 This would aid in the creation of complex messages.